Advertising Regulation Frequently Asked Questions (FAQ)

 The following retail communications are excluded from the filing requirements:

-- communications that refer to types of investments solely as a listing of the product or services offered by the firm;
+- communications that refer to types of investments solely as a listing of the products or services offered by the firm;

-- retail communications that do not make any financial or investment recommendation or promote a firm's product or services;
+- retail communications that do not make any financial or investment recommendation or promote a product or service of the firm;

-- prospectuses, preliminary prospectuses, fund profiles and other offering documents filed with the SEC or any state, or that is exempt from such registration.
-In addition, a free writing prospectus prepared by the issuer and filed with the SEC would also be excluded from the filing requirements.
-Note: While not a required filing, in connection with reviewing a filed communication, FINRA staff may request, or members may include with a filing, the relevant product prospectus;
+- prospectuses, preliminary prospectuses, fund profiles, offering circulars, annual and semi-annual reports and similar documents filed with the SEC or any state in compliance with applicable requirements as well as offering documents concerning securities exempt from such filing or registration including free writing prospectuses exempt from filing with the SEC.
+Note: When reviewing a filed communication, FINRA staff may request, or members may provide the relevant product prospectus;

-- retail communications based on previously filed templates, with changes limited to updates of statistical or non-narrative information;
+- retail communications based on previously filed templates, with changes limited to updates of more recent statistical or other non-narrative information and non-predictive narrative information that describes market events during the periods covered by the communication or sourced from the investment company’s regulatory documents filed with the SEC;

 - retail communications posted on an online interactive electronic forum;